-Info Content Keywords GreenChip III, TEA1752, PFC, flyback, high efficiency, adaptor, notebook, PC power Abstract The TEA1752 is a member of the new generation of PFC and flyback combination controller ICs, used for efficient switched mode power supplies.
-It has a high level of integration which allows the design of a cost-effective power supply with a minimum number of external components.
-The TEA1752 is fabricated in a Silicon On Insulator (SOI) process, enabling it to operate a wide voltage range.
+Info Content Keywords GreenChip III, TEA1753, PFC, flyback, high efficiency, adaptor, notebook, PC power Abstract The TEA1753 is a member of the new generation of PFC and flyback combination controller ICs, used for efficient switched mode power supplies.
+Using the TEA1753 and TEA1703 provides a solution for applications needing an extremely low Standby power mode.
+It has a high level of integration which allows the design of a cost-effective power supply using the minimum number of external components.
+The TEA1753 is fabricated in a Silicon On Insulator (SOI) process, enabling it to operate at a wide voltage range.